 I was there with my family on opening day and we ate at Pym Kitchen, a new quick service dining location.
-Read more about the details of this area, including ride virtual queue.
+Read more about the details of this area, including height restrictions.

 Which Disneyland Resort Hotels are Open?

 All of the Disneyland resort hotels have reopened to overnight guests.
 Disney’s Grand Californian Hotel & Spa has reopened their private entry into the California Adventure theme park.
-The Disneyland Hotel recently reopened after refurbishment.
+The Disneyland Hotel also reopened after refurbishment.

 This leaves many out-of-town travelers looking away from the Disneyland resort hotels and towards Good Neighbor hotels in the Anaheim area.
 Fortunately there are a great many nearby locations, many within walking distance of the front gates.

-Do the Parks Still Feel Magical?
+Do the Disney Parks Still Feel Magical?

 Families who are waiting for Disneyland to return to what it was before might be out of luck.
 The newly adopted reservation system may be around for a while, as a way for Disney parks to monitor guest traffic.